No photo of Bernard Keavney

 Research interests

 My main research interest is in the genetics of complex cardiovascular diseases.
-Among contributions my colleagues and I have made to this field are: the first demonstration of limited haplotype diversity over long distances in the human genome (1996); the first success in trans-ethnic fine mapping of a complex genetic trait in man (1998); the first large-scale genetic studies of myocardial infarction (2000-2004); the introduction of the approach known as “Mendelian Randomisation” into genetic epidemiology (2001); several large-scale meta-analyses of genetic associations with myocardial infarction (2005-2008); demonstration of the mechanism involved in the association between MI and its strongest common genetic risk factor (polymorphisms at CDKN2B-AS1 [2010]); demonstration of association between copy number variants in the human genome and sporadic congenital heart disease (2012); the first published genome-wide association studies of congenital heart disease (2013); studies applying insights from GWAS to successfully predict side-effects of commonly used new drugs (2014); and contributions to exome-sequencing studies in congenital heart disease (2016).
+Among contributions my colleagues and I have made to this field are: the first demonstration of limited haplotype diversity over long distances in the human genome (1996); the first success in trans-ethnic fine mapping of a complex genetic trait in man (1998); the first large-scale genetic studies of myocardial infarction (2000-2004); the introduction of the approach known as “Mendelian Randomisation” into genetic epidemiology (2001); the first large-scale meta-analyses of genetic associations with myocardial infarction (2005-2008); demonstration of the mechanism involved in the association between MI and its strongest common genetic risk factor (2010); and studies applying insights from GWAS to successfully predict side-effects of commonly used new drugs (2014).

 Teaching

 I have supervised many students to MRes, PhD and MD Degrees.
-Several of these have achieved Honours, prizes and substantial publications from their work.
+Several of these have achieved Honours, national/international prizes and substantial publications from their work.

 My collaborations